Student-Activity-Center-IIIT-NR/Money_Matters_Club/README.md

 ## 👋 About Me

 Hi there!
-I'm **Manas Choudhary**, a passionate web developer and coding enthusiast currently pursuing B.Tech in **Data Science and Artificial Intelligence** at IIIT Naya Raipur.
+I'm **Ayushiiiii Singh**, a passionate web developer and coding enthusiast currently pursuing B.Tech in **Data Science and Artificial Intelligence** at IIIT Naya Raipur.

 🌟 **What I Do:**
 - Build modern, scalable web applications.